munyua-arch/Monos-Application/README.md

 >      "codeigniter4/framework": "^4.5.0"
 > },

-to the version that was committed to github
+to the version that was committed to github.

+Import the `leave_mngt.sql` database in your mysql server

 ## Usage